cengage/react-magma/README.md

 The `react-magma-icons` package handles all of the SVG icons in the React Magma library.
 Being in a separate package allows for changes or additions to the icons to happen without consumers having to update the whole component library.

-### Making changes

-The source code for each independent package in the project can be found under the `packages` folder.

-Any changes to the public-facing API **must** be accurately captured in the docs, and therefore will require updates to `react-magma-docs`.

 ### Building

 Once you have finished making your code changes within a package run `npm run build` or `npm run build-watch` from inside that package.

 You must build before your changes will be reflected in the browser.

-### Running examples with Storybook

-TODO: Add storybook example and description

 ### Running tests